sern-handler/handler/README.md

 - Start quick.
 Plug and play or customize to your liking
 - Embraces Reactive Programming.
 Reactive programming for consistent and reliable backend
 - Logger.
 Customize, handle errors and do much more.
-- We're active and growing, always here to help.
-[Join the community](https://sern.dev/discord)
+- Active and growing community, always here to help.
+[Join us](https://sern.dev/discord)
 - Use it with TypeScript, ESM, or CommonJS.
 All welcome.
 - Unleash the full potential with a powerful CLI and awesome plugins.